When you think of fishing, you’ll probably conjure images of folks leisurely casting a rod in by the shoreline, river, or lake bank.

-Take a look at the informative video below for some detailed advice on SUP angling.
+Take a look at the informative video below from some detailed advice on SUP angling.

 While it is very easy to learn, you do need the stamina to be able to enjoy it safely and effectively, and it does take effort to get around – particularly on still waters.